DanBendavid/tesla_smart_charge/README.md

 Custom integration Home Assistant to optimize Tesla charging from tariff slots.

+## About

+Tesla Smart Charge is a Home Assistant custom integration that schedules Tesla charging on the cheapest tariff periods while honoring your readiness target (`Minimum SOC By Ready Time` + `Ready By Hour`).
+It also supports optional low-price bonus charging (`SOC If Cheap`) and provides dashboard-friendly sensors/services for monitoring and control.

 ## Features

 - Automatic optimization of charging slots based on price.